 The Nevada Irrigation District presented updated Water Planning Projections to its Board of Directors on Wednesday, August 26, 2020.
+Another meeting to provide clarification of the Technical Memorandums was held on September 24, 2020.
 After the presentation and a review of the public comments, the Technical Memorandums were finalized on November 12, 2020.

-The Water Planning Projections consists of three studies that analyze the hydrology, water supply and water demand that help NID determine if its water storage and delivery system will provide sufficient water to meet customer demands over time and under variable conditions.
+The Water Planning Projections consist of three studies that analyze the hydrology, water supply, and water demand that help NID determine if its water storage and delivery system will provide sufficient water to meet customer demands over time and under variable conditions.

 The need to update NID’s Water Planning Projections is driven by a series of requirements and assumptions, including the new Yuba-Bear System Federal Energy Regulatory Commission (FERC) regulatory requirements, state-derived climate change data, and the state-mandated planning requirements.
 Together, these requirements and assumptions constitute significantly new planning assumptions and drive the need to update and revise NID’s Water Planning Projections when necessary.